Handbook for 1:1 Learning

 Asset Tags/Serial Number/Barcodes

-• All Chromebooks are labeled with a District asset tag and barcode.
+• All Chromebooks are labeled with a District asset tag.

-• The asset tag and barcode should not be modified, tampered with or removed.
+• The asset tag should not be modified, tampered with or removed.

-• The asset tag will be documented in PowerSchool when the Chromebook is checked out to the student.
+• The asset tag will be documented when the Chromebook is checked out to the student.

 Repairing Your Chromebook

-• All Chromebooks in need of repair must be reported to the school office (grades K-6) or to the library (grades 7-12) so that a support ticket can be submitted and a loaner device, when appropriate, can be issued as soon as possible.
+• All Chromebooks in need of repair must be reported to their teachers (grades K-6) or to the library (grades 7-12) so that a help desk ticket can be submitted and a loaner device, when appropriate, can be issued as soon as possible.

 Chromebook Fees